Moxzii/Moxzii/README.md

 ♡ˎˊ˗ i am VERY FRIENDLY!!!!  (˶ᵔ ᵕ ᵔ˶) I WOULD LOVE 2 B OOMFSS!!!!
 PLEASE TALK TO ME!!!!
 I LOVE YOU!!!!!!!!!!!!!!!! ˎˊ˗

-♬⋆.˚ C+H ALWAYS!!!!!! especially when theres other people, everyone come hang out!! i hate seeing my pony lonely so dont b shy!!! ˎˊ˗
+♬⋆.˚ Cuddle + hide/ always!! i hate seeing my pony lonely, dont b shy!!! and u can sit even when theres other ppl w me, every1 come hang out!!! ˎˊ˗

-⊹ ࣪ ˖ i WILL flock towards u if u have c+h btw --> i love sitting with strangers hi guys me tooooo! ۶ৎ

 ｡𖦹°‧ im a playing a game while idling on ponytown warrior, even if u whisper me ill prolly respond late if at all unless im ontab lel sorry!!! i do see ur messages tho (..◜ᴗ◝..)

-Lmk if u need anything or if im behaving in a way that makes u uncomfy!!  ദ്ദി◝ ⩊ ◜)
+۶ৎ Lmk if u need anything or if im behaving in a way that makes u uncomfy!!  ദ്ദി◝ ⩊ ◜)

-Sign my atabook 2 see the number go up!!!!!!!
+⊹ ࣪ ˖ Sign my atabook 2 see the number go up!!!!!!!

 <img width="790" height="36" alt="cute af divider" src="https://github.com/user-attachments/assets/53bc838d-8954-47c5-a27b-5da8788e4690" />